papalozarou/SportseBooks.bundle/readme.md

 * Mac OS X Plex Home Theatre

 It should work on anything that's not listed here, but if not, post an issue and I'll try and fix it when I can.

-N.B.
-It took a while for the streams to get going on my Galaxy Nexus Android device, so you might need to have some patience